Equilibrium axisymmetric halo model for the Milky Way and its implications for direct and indirect DM searches: Implications for direct detection

-where $R(t; m_\chi)$ is total expected recoil rate at time $t$ for DM with mass $m_\chi$ while $t_1$ and $t_2$ correspond to the 1st of June and 1st of December.
-From there it can be observed that the amplitude vanishes around $m_\chi \approx 75 \; \s{GeV}$ while it grows with increasing and decreasing DM mass, but has the opposite sign.
-The low mass regime also exhibits much larger modulation amplitudes which can exceed 10\% of the total recoil rate while for large DM masses, they remain below 5\%.
-In the bottom panel of the same plot, we show the ratio of expected modulation amplitude in equilibrium models and the SHM, from where it can be seen that the relative difference is at the order of $10\%$ at low DM masses and more than 30\% at large DM masses.
-Even larger ratios of expected amplitudes can arise around $m_\chi \sim 75 \; \s{GeV}$, however, there the amplitude vanishes which makes these distinctions unobservable.
-From the bottom panel, one can additionally notice that for all the considered equilibrium model the phase inversion occurs at slightly lower DM masses with respect to the SHM except for the rotating Burkert halo for which it at slightly larger DM mass.
+where $R(t; m_\chi)$ is the total expected recoil rate at time $t$ for DM with mass $m_\chi$, while $t_1$ and $t_2$ correspond to the 1st of June and 1st of December.
+We plot the modulation amplitude as a function of DM mass in the right-hand side of figure~\ref{fig:modulation}, from where it can be observed that the amplitude vanishes around $m_\chi \approx 75 \; \s{GeV}$, while it grows with increasing and decreasing DM mass, but has the opposite sign.
+The low mass regime also exhibits much larger modulation amplitudes, which can exceed 10\% of the total recoil rate, while for large DM masses they remain below 5\%.
+In the bottom panel of the same plot, where we show the ratio of expected modulation amplitude in equilibrium models and the SHM, it can be seen that the relative differences are at the order of $10\%$ at low DM masses and more than 30\% at large DM masses.
+Even larger ratios of expected amplitudes can arise around $m_\chi \sim 75 \; \s{GeV}$, however, due to the vanishing amplitude these distinctions are again most likely unobservable.
+From the bottom panel, one can additionally notice that for all the considered equilibrium models the phase inversion occurs at slightly lower DM masses with respect to the SHM, except for the rotating Burkert halo, for which it does at slightly larger DM mass.

-Our results clearly show the need for using more detailed axisymmetric models for accurately predicting the annual variation of the recoil rate.
-While the predictions of non-rotating equilibrium models are fairly independent of the assumed DM density profile, the assumptions regarding halo's rotational properties can have a significant impact on the expected modulation signal.
-For the convenience of future analyses, we also provide tabulated values $g(v_\s{min})$ and $h(v_\s{min})$ at different times throughout the year, which can be used to compute the expected annual modulation for an arbitrary DD experiment and DM candidate.
+Our results clearly show the need of using axisymmetric models for accurately predicting the annual variation of the recoil rate.
+While the predictions of non-rotating equilibrium models are fairly independent of the assumed DM density profile, the halo's rotational properties can have a significant impact on the expected amplitude of signal modulation.
+Since $\bar{v}_\phi(R,z)$ is observationally unconstrained, it can be understood as a source of irreducible uncertainty in the astrophysical factors and should be marginalized over.
+While this falls beyond the scope of our current analysis, we non-the-less provide tabulated values of $g(v_\s{min})$ and $h(v_\s{min})$ at different times throughout the year for the considered axisymmetric models, which can be used to obtain representative estimates of the expected annual modulation for an arbitrary DD experiment and DM candidate.